dodorlee1210/CTF_writeups/NDIAS.md

 * The link was an article posted by Zoox on its partnership with Resorts World Las Vegas.
 * The image was a picture of an entrance driveway.
 ### Solve
-1) Searched "Resorts World Las Vegas" on Google Maps; however, street view was limited to 2 entrance driveways.
+1) I searched "Resorts World Las Vegas" on Google Maps; however, street view was limited to 2 entrance driveways.
 <br>- I followed the street views for both driveways, but none of them had the same component as the image (a grey bar touching the pillars).

-2) Searched "Resorts World Las Vegas Zoox" on Google Maps.
+2) Then, I searched "Resorts World Las Vegas Zoox" on Google Maps.
 I noticed it actually gave me a location that was right at an entrance where a street view was not provided, so right clicked for coordinates
 ### Flag
 <details>